zoeyliu1999/juceyj.github.io/_pages/about.md

 # News
 <div style="height:250px;overflow-y:auto">
     <ul>
+    <li> [2022.08] Welcome to check our ECCV 2022 workshop <a href="https://ssladcompetition.github.io/"> 2nd SSLAD</a> on Self-supervised Learning for Next-Generation Industry-level Autonomous Driving! </li>
     <li> [2022.07] One paper accepted by ECCV 2022! </li>
     <li> [2022.06] Invited to serve as a reviewer for TIP! </li>
     <li> [2022.05] Invited to serve as a reviewer for NeurIPS 2022! </li>